-The DocumentaryCreditApplicationAmendmentRequest message is sent by the party requesting revision of the documentary credit (applicant) to the party that has issued the documentary credit (issuer).
+The DocumentaryCreditApplicationAmendmentRequest message is sent by the party requesting revision of the documentary credit (applicant) to the party that has issued the documentary credit (issuing bank).
 It is used to request the revision of documentary credit, and provides details on the content of the revision on the documentary credit that has been issued.

-The message is also sent by the issuer to the advising bank to offer information on the documentary credit revision.
+The message is also sent by the issuing bank to the advising bank to offer information on the documentary credit revision.

 DocumentaryCreditApplicationAmendmentNotification

-The DocumentaryCreditApplicationAmendmentNotification message is sent by the issuer upon receiving the DocumentaryCreditApplicationAmendmentRequest message to the applicant to notify the documentary credit revision that has passed inspection by the issuer.
+The DocumentaryCreditApplicationAmendmentNotification message is sent by the issuing bank upon receiving the DocumentaryCreditApplicationAmendmentRequest message to the applicant to notify the documentary credit revision that has passed inspection by the issuing bank.

 The message is also sent by the advising bank to the beneficiary to notify the proposed revision of the documentary credit that has been issued.